-What bright star flashes red and green? | EarthSky.org
+Watch Capella flashing red and green | EarthSky.org

 Tonight, check out one of the flashiest stars in the sky.
 Every year in northern autumn, we get questions from people in the Northern Hemisphere who see a bright star twinkling with red and green flashes, low in the northeastern sky as seen from Northern Hemisphere locations.
 That star is likely Capella, which is actually a golden star.

-In fact, if you could travel to it in space, you’d find that Capella is actually two golden stars, both with roughly the same surface temperature as our local star, the sun . . . but both larger and brighter than our sun.
+In fact, if you could travel to it in space, you’d find that Capella is really two golden stars, both with roughly the same surface temperature as our local star, the sun … but both larger and brighter than our sun.

+Capella is in the constellation Auriga the Charioteer, but since antiquity it has carried the name Goat Star.
+You might pick it out just by gazing northeastward from a Northern Hemisphere latitude during the evening hours in October.
+Capella climbs upward through the night, and, this month, soars high overhead in the wee hours before dawn.

 So here is a golden point of light that flashes red and green when it’s low in the sky.
 Why does it do that?